 Random and featureless sub-atomic particles and thermal radiation predicted to be emitted by black holes due to quantum effects.
 Over long periods of time, as a black hole loses more matter through radiation than it gains through other means, it is therefore expected to dissipate, shrink and ultimately vanish.

 The horizon of the universe is much like the horizon on Earth: it is the furthest that can be seen from a particular position.
-Because light has a finite speed and the universe has a finite age, we can only see objects whose light has had time to reach us since the Big Bang, so that the observable universe can be thought of as a bubble centred on the Earth.
+Because light has a finite speed and the universe has a finite age, we can only see objects whose light has had time to reach us since the Big Bang, so that the observable universe can be thought of as a bubble centered on the Earth.

 Formulated by Edwin Hubble in 1929, the law states that the redshift in light coming from distant galaxies is proportional to their distance, so that every galaxy appears to be rushing away from us (or from any other point in the universe) with a speed that is directly proportionate to its distance from us.
 It is considered the first observational basis for an expanding universe (or the metric expansion of space), and the most often cited evidence in support of the Big Bang theory, and arguably one of the most important cosmological discoveries ever made.